Olympia (1938 film)

-Olympia is a 1938 German sports film written, directed and produced by Leni Riefenstahl, which documented the 1936 Summer Olympics, held in the Olympic Stadium in Berlin during the Nazi period.
+Olympia is a 1938 German propaganda and documentary film written, directed and produced by Leni Riefenstahl, which documented the 1936 Summer Olympics, held in the Olympic Stadium in Berlin during the Nazi period.
 The film was released in two parts: Olympia 1.
 Teil — Fest der Völker (Festival of Nations) (126 minutes) and Olympia 2.
 Teil — Fest der Schönheit (Festival of Beauty) (100 minutes).
-The first documentary about the Olympics made, Olympia set the precedent for future cinematic documents, glorifying the Olympics, particularly the Summer Games.
-The 1936 Summer Olympics torch relay was devised for the Games by the secretary general of the Organizing Committee, Dr. Carl Diem.
-Riefenstahl staged the torch relay for the film, with competitive events of the Games.
+The 1936 Summer Olympics torch relay, as devised for the Games by the secretary general of the Organizing Committee, Dr. Carl Diem, is shown in the film.

+Olympia is controversial due to its political context and propaganda value.
+However, the techniques Riefenstahl employed are almost universally admired and had a lasting influence on film and television coverage of sport events.
+Olympia appears on many lists of the greatest films of all time, including Time magazine's "All-Time 100 Movies".

+Production

+The Nazis planned on using the 1936 Summer Olympics as a piece of propaganda.
+Riefenstahl claimed that the film was commissioned by the International Olympic Committee, but it was financed entirely by the government using a company named Olympia Film GmbH.
+The Reich Ministry of Public Enlightenment and Propaganda oversaw the production of the film.
+Olympia prominently depicted the Nazi idea of Strength Through Joy.

+Joseph Goebbels discussed making the film with Leni Riefenstahl on 28 June 1935, after she received an award for Triumph of the Will.
+They discussed it further in August and October.
+Goebbels, Adolf Hitler, and Carl Diem were in agreement that Riefenstahl was the best person to direct the film.
+She was initially given 1.5 million ℛ︁ℳ︁, but this grew to 2.35 million ℛ︁ℳ︁.

-Many advanced motion picture techniques, which later became industry standards but which were groundbreaking at the time, were employed, including unusual camera angles, smash cuts, extreme close-ups and placing tracking shot rails within the bleachers.
+Many advanced motion picture techniques, which later became industry standards but which were groundbreaking at the time, were employed, including unusual camera angles, smash cuts, extreme close-ups and placing tracking shot rails within the stands.
 Although restricted to six camera positions on the stadium field, Riefenstahl set up cameras in as many other places as she could, including in the grandstands.
 She attached automatic cameras to balloons, including instructions to return the film to her, and she also placed automatic cameras in boats during practice runs.
 Amateur photography was used to supplement that of the professionals along the course of races.
 Perhaps the greatest innovation seen in Olympia was the use of an underwater camera.
 The camera followed divers through the air and, as soon as they hit the water, the cameraman dived down with them, all the while changing focus and aperture.

-While the craft employed are almost universally admired, Olympia is controversial due to its political context and propaganda value.
-Nevertheless, it appears on many lists of the greatest films of all time, including Time magazine's "All-Time 100 Movies."